ATLauncher/ATLauncher/README.md

 previous minor.

 Build is used for beta releases allowing you to have higher version numbers but force users to update when the real release comes.

+### Updating The Version

+The version should be updated manually in the following files:

+- CHANGELOG.md
+- build.gradle
+- /src/main/java/com/atlauncher/data/Constants.java

 ## Translating